nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 A Navigator character that belongs to a Shrouded House gains the following benefits:

 #### Destitute
-The navigator's fortunes are so low that he has little or nothing and is initially a drain on the resources of his fellows.
+The navigator's fortunes are so low that she has little or nothing and is initially a drain on the resources of her fellows.
 The presence of a navigator from a Shrouded Lineage reduces the group's starting Profit Factor, or their individual Influence, by –1.
 #### A Gaze to Pierce the Soul
 The Navigator has a keen understanding of a person's relationship to the warp born of enforced self-reliance and bitter musings.
 The Navigator begins play with Gaze into the Abyss as a bonus power.
-In addition, he may raise this ability above Master to Paragon (the xp cost is the same as to raise to Master) giving him a +30 bonus on all tests with this power.
+In addition, she may raise this ability above Master to Paragon (the xp cost is the same as to raise to Master) giving her a +30 bonus on all tests with this power.
 #### Mercantile Opportunists
 Raised in a volatile atmosphere where the need for profit and advancement outweighed all other concerns, these Navigators have had to learn the hard way the skills of hard bargaining and contract hunting—needs most of their kind are normally sheltered from.
 The Navigator gains a +10 bonus to tests with the Commerce and Charm Skills.
 #### Initial Mutation